 And you have a number of major companies building big tools – like browsers – that support all this very solidly.

-I promise that native GUI testing libraries are just not in the same class.
+Native GUI testing libraries are just not in the same class.

 But You Can Call Native APIs!